cynliuys/Lemonade/README.md

-# NMLab final project: Housing Agency System
+# NMLab final project : Housing Agency System

 ## How to run the project?